Last modified on November 23, 2023

-The FESTA Handbook
+The FESTA Methodology

 In August 2021, ARCADE published Micro-FESTA, a condensed evaluation methodology to support small pilot projects of Connected, Cooperative, and Automated Mobility (CCAM).
 This document gives an overview of the main steps in the FESTA methodology and comments their role in small-scale testing.
 This document can also be used as a first introduction to the full FESTA methodology and available materials.

 FOT-Net has organised webinars and workshops disseminating the FESTA methodology.
 Recorded webinars explain the main steps:

 - Context, functions, use cases, research questions and hypotheses

 - Performance indicators, study design, measures and sensors